ncatlab/nlab-content/pages/7/9/2/0/297/content.md

 * Kevin Walker, _TQFTs_ ([pdf](http://canyon23.net/math/tc.pdf))

-A pedagogical exposition of the notion of quantum field theory as a functor on cobordisms is in
+A pedagogical exposition of the notion of quantum field theory as a functor on [[cobordism]]s is in

 * John Baez, _Quantum quandaries: a Category-Theoretic perspective_ ([arXiv](http://arxiv.org/abs/quant-ph/0404040))